spring-ai-community/spring-ai-watsonx-ai/README.md

 > **⚠️ Development Status**: This project is currently in active development and is not yet ready for production use.
 Features and APIs may change without notice.

-Spring AI Watsonx.ai provides Spring AI integration with IBM's Watsonx.ai platform, enabling developers to leverage powerful foundation models for chat, embeddings, and text extraction capabilities in their applications.
+Spring AI Watsonx.ai provides Spring AI integration with IBM's Watsonx.ai platform, enabling developers to leverage powerful foundation models for chat, and embeddings in their applications.

 ## Overview